raydac/mvn-golang/README.md

 # Changelog
 __2.1.6 (SNAPSHOT)__
+ - implemented file locker to synchronize SDK loading between JVM processes, if cache folder is shared
+ - improved `get` mojo behavior during branch, tag and revision processing
+ - improved `get` mojo, added `deleteCommonPkg` flag to delete whole common `pkg` folder, by default false
  - improved logging
- - added property `supposeSdkArchiveFileName` to suppose SDK archive file name if it is not presented in SDK list, active by default
+ - added property `supposeSdkArchiveFileName` to suppose SDK archive file name if it is not presented in common SDK list, active by default
  - minimal version of Java increased to 1.7

 __2.1.5 (03-jul-2017)__